wlswotmd/gef/docs/FAQ.md

 This is probably because gdb does not support cooperation with python3.
 Consider building gdb from source with `./configure --enable-targets=all --with-python=/usr/bin/python3 && make && make install`.

+## Where is `gef.py`?
+GEF (`gef.py`) is placed in `/root/.gdbinit-gef.py` by default.
+GEF is one file.

 ## What is `~/.gef.rc`?
 This is the GEF config file.
 Not present by default.

 Executing the `gef save` command saves the current settings to disk (`~/.gef.rc`).
-The next time GEF is started, it will be automatically loaded and the settings will be reflected.
+The next time GEF starts, it will be automatically loaded and the settings will be reflected.
 This includes the current values of items configurable with `gef config` and alias settings for commands.

 ## What is `/tmp/gef`?